aburra16/waiting-for-satoshi/script.md

 You honestly think that’s a good life? … fleeting, vacuous relationships … there is no meaning or purpose to my life.
 It’s incredibly lonely and empty.

+                         GIOVANNI
+            (sharp)
+Oh, spare me the “lonely artist.”
+You chose that.
+You buy a ticket, you take the ride.
+Nobody forces you to stare at masterpieces in silence; that’s a luxury item.
+My life isn’t a luxury.
+It's a subscription service with no cancel button.

+                         MAXIMILIAN
+            (defensive)
+And you think I don’t pay?
+My subscription is the phone that never rings unless it’s a gallery chasing a sale.
+Your phone rings; people need you.
+That has value.

+                         GIOVANNI
+            (frustrated)
+No, Max.
+They don’t need *me*.
+They need a driver, a wallet, a handyman.
+You’re not lonely for people; you’re lonely for purpose.
+I’m drowning in it.
+You can’t drink purpose!

             (The men sit in silence.
 A breeze rustles the maple.
              GIOVANNI scratches his beard; MAXIMILIAN kicks at a pebble.)